-Start by selecting the right plunger, such as this accordion-style tool available on Amazon or another from our full list of recommendations for the best plunger.
+Start by selecting the right plunger, such as the JS Jackson accordion-style plunger, which was a top pick in our researched guide to the best plungers.
 With the toilet bowl full of water, fit the head of the plunger tightly to the drain hole in the bottom of the bowl.
 Try to dislodge the clog with 10 to 15 firm pumping motions, then wait to see if the toilet gurgles again.
-If so, move on to the following steps.
+If it does, move on to the following steps.

 A clog in a community sewer line could be creating gurgling toilets in your neighbors’ homes as well.
 If one or more of your neighbors is having similar issues, call your municipal sewer authority and report the problem.
 They’ll send someone out to check the sewer main, and if that’s where the problem lies, they’ll most likely cover all expenses for repairing it.

 A sewer snake (also known as a plumber’s snake or plumber’s auger) can often remove tough clogs in a drainpipe that plunging can’t manage.
 Featuring a long cable and a head with cutting blades for chopping through stubborn clogs, a toilet snake may have a manual or motorized crank.

-A manual toilet auger (available on Amazon as well as at DIY stores for $25 to $100) is inserted into the toilet bowl and, as you turn the crank, the head works its way down the drainpipe, cutting through clogs.
-This type of auger is limited to the distance of its cable reach, generally five to 15 feet.
+A manual toilet auger ($25 to $100 at home-improvement stores) is inserted into the toilet bowl.
+As you turn the crank, the head works its way down the drainpipe, cutting through clogs.
+This type of auger is limited to the distance of its cable reach, generally 5 to 15 feet.